Path Channels and Plan Extension Kernels: a Mechanistic Description of Planning in a Sokoban RNN: The Plan Representation

-\Cref{fig:convlstm-drc-architecture} visualizes the computation of the ConvLSTM layer.
+\paragraph{ConvLSTM Layers.} \Cref{fig:convlstm-drc-architecture} visualizes the computation of the ConvLSTM layer.
 Each of the ConvLSTM layers at depth $d$ and tick $n$ in the DRC maintains hidden states $h_d^n, c_d^n$ with dimensions $H \times W \times C$ and takes as input the encoder output $e_t$, the previous layer's hidden state $h_{d-1}^n, c_d^{n-1}$, and its own hidden state $h_d^{n-1}$ from the previous step.
 The ConvLSTM layer computes four parallel gates $i, j, f, o$ using convolutional operations with $3 \times 3$ kernels that are combined to update the hidden state.
 For the first ConvLSTM layer ($d = 0$), the architecture uses the top-down skip connection from the last ConvLSTM layer ($d = 2$).
 This gives the network $3 \cdot 3 = 9$ layers of sequential computation to determine the next action at each step.
 The final layer's hidden state at the last tick is processed through an MLP head to predict the next action and value function.

-The \drcthree{} architecture is shown in \cref{fig:drc-three-architecture}, with additional architecture, training, and dataset details provided in \cref{app:architecture,app:training}.
-Unless mentioned otherwise, the dataset of levels for all results is the medium-difficulty validation set from Boxoban \citep{boxobanlevels}.
+\paragraph{\drcthree{} architecture.} The \drcthree{} architecture applies the ConvLSTM modules as shown in \cref{fig:drc-three-architecture}, encoding the observations $x_t$ then applying the ConvLSTM layers parameterized by $\theta_1$, $\theta_2$, and $\theta_3$ in sequence for three layers, then applying the same modules to the previous hidden states (i.e. the hidden states from the previous layer and the previous ticks \Cref{fig:convlstm-drc-architecture}) three times for three ``ticks".
+The entire network is run three times to choose the action in response to each observation.

-\paragraph{Notation} Each DRC tick ($n=0,1,2$) involves three ConvLSTM layers ($d=0,1,2$), each providing six 32-channel tensors ($h_d, c_d, i_d, j_d, f_d, o_d$).
+\paragraph{Notation.} Each DRC tick ($n=0,1,2$) involves three ConvLSTM layers ($d=0,1,2$), each providing six 32-channel tensors ($h_d, c_d, i_d, j_d, f_d, o_d$).
 Channel $c$ of tensor $v_d$ is denoted L$d$V$c$.